[?] Subscribe To This Site

 Her rabbits bred true -- dark eyes, and an all-white coat, although many rabbits still had the remnants of color around the eyes - dark eyelashes and the hint of smutty gray on the lower eyelids.

-Years later, around 1955, a Belgian breeder named Mr. Hamaker de Haarlem recreated Hotots using Lorrain rabbits crossed with English Spot charlies.
-(The Lorrain, a large blue-eyed-white rabbit that is now extinct, was still listed in the ARBA Standards of Perfection in 1928.)
+Years later, around 1955, a Belgian breeder named Mr. Hamaker de Haarlem recreated Hotots using Lorrain rabbits (now extinct) crossed with English Spot charlies.

 The process that Mr. Hamaker used was identical to that of Madam Bernhard.
-Without a doubt, Mr. Hamaker appreciated those black bands, as did the Swiss, for our Hotot rabbits today still have them.
+Without a doubt, Mr. Hamaker appreciated those black bands, as did the Swiss, for our Hotot breed today still has them.

 The ARBA accepted the Blanc de Hotot as a recognized breed in 1978.